cloudedbats/cloudedbats_wurb_2020/README.md

 - Raspbian Buster Lite used for Raspberry Pi 4 support.
 - RaspAP (https://raspap.com/) used to run the detector as a WiFi Hotspot/AccessPoint.
 - More modular software design by use of micro services.
-- API:s are specified as OpenAPI 3.0.
+- The REST API is specified as OpenAPI 3.0.
 - Asynchronous (async/await) programming both in frontend and backend.
 - WebSockets are used for fast client updates.
 - Stylesheets for responsive web pages are based on Bulma (https://bulma.io).